Graphical console support

 The VNC servers exposed by console containers are unencrypted and unauthenticated, so public access must be restricted via another network configuration mechanism.
 The ironic-novncproxy service needs to access the VNC server exposed by these containers, and so does nova-novncproxy when Nova is using the Ironic driver.

 For the systemd container the VNC server will be published on a random high port number.
+For the kubernetes pod the VNC server is running on port 5900 on the pod’s hostIP.

 Console containers need access to the management network to access the BMC web interface.
 If driver_info redfish_verify_ca=False then web requests will not be verified by the browser.
 Setting redfish_verify_ca to a certificate path is not yet supported by the systemd container provider as the certificate is not bind-mounted into the container.
 This can be supported locally by building a container which includes the expected certificate files.